jackieklaura/awesome-tech-feminism/CONTRIBUTING.md

 new branch off main.
 There you can create as many commits as you need, and when you are done, create the pull request to our repo's main branch.

-> **Note**<br>
+> :bulb: **Hint**:<br>
-Not every single addition to the list requires a separate commit, but if you want to add and change a lot, it would make sense to do so over several commits.
+> Not every single addition to the list requires a separate commit,
+> but if you want to add and change a lot, it would make sense to do
+> so over several commits.

 In case you are unsure how to do a PR, just contact the maintainers before, and we are happy to guide you through the process.